cloudmesh-community/book/chapters/run-at-boot.md

 programs at boot time.

-We will be focussing here only a few of them
+We will be focusing here only a few of them

 ### rc.local

 On your Pi you will find under `/etc/rc.local` a file in which you can list programs that are started up at boot time.
-The programs should success fuly run and exit with the status 0, and they must not continiously run in which case they need to be started in background.
+The programs should success fully run and exit with the status 0, and they must not continuously run in which case they need to be started in background.

-To make sure you do not forget it, simply add the following line at the end of yoru program
+To make sure you do not forget it, simply add the following line at the end of your program

     exit 0